If you are reading this you are either already in business for yourself, or you are thinking about it.

 You take on the wrong client(s), and you spend most of time going back and forth with them checking your work, and telling you what to do.
 The project suffers from scope creep – i.e. time creeps or the scope creeps, either way it results in you spending less time doing what you are good at and more time dealing with your shitty client.
 This drains you emotionally and motivationally – you lose sleep, you get stressed, and you lose focus.
 The projects you enjoy working on get less of your time, deadlines slip, quality suffers, and you start to hate your business.

-Lesson: Get a good understand what good customer behaviour looks like and the kind of people you want to work with.
+Lesson: Get a good understanding of what good customer behaviour looks like and the kind of people you want to work with.
 Don’t forget that as much as they are selecting you, you are also selecting them.
 Don’t take on every client just because you feel like you should.

 Improve how you pre-qualify and select customers and don’t let them completely dictate the relationship.